The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 OS and Device Compatibility

 Because most smartwatches are designed to serve as companions to your smartphone, device- compatibility is very important.
-For instance, Samsung's Tizen-powered Gear S3 works with multiple Android handsets, but not iPhones.
+For instance, Samsung's Tizen-powered Gear S3 works with multiple Android handsets as well as iPhones.

 Android Wear watches — available from Samsung, LG, Huawei and others — work with Android 4.3 and higher smartphones.
 Google makes it easy to check whether your smartphone is compatible by going to g.co/WearCheck from your smartphone browser.
 Some Android Wear watches will work with the iPhone, but many features (such as adding apps and connecting the watch directly to Wi-Fi) aren't available when linked to iOS devices.